verdie-g/crpg/doc/export-items.md

 # Export items

-**The quality of the images depends on the level of the graphics of the game**

 To export item thumbnails and the items.json file, follow the instructions:

 - Set the `MBPATH` environment variable to your Bannerlord path (e.g. C:/Program Files/steam/steamapps/common/Mount & Blade 2: Bannerlord)